nikolaylukyanchuk/loopback-guitar-shop-example/README.md

 ## Desciption

-Just play with loopback framework
+Just play with loopback framework and complete example based on TutsPlus - Generate REST APIs With LoopBack tutorial

 ## Install